 Core, pass and excel are priorities that content developers can apply to specific learning objectives to influence the behavior of the Area9 Rhapsode™ adaptive engine.

 Area9 Rhapsode™ deliberately provides relatively few options for content developers to change or influence the behavior of the adaptive algorithms.
 Simply put, excellent learner outcomes are best achieved by giving the algorithms freedom to adapt and not constrain them; a learner's optimal path to proficiency is an emergent property of their real-time interactions in the platform, and not something that can be predicted when content is being developed.

 But, we do want to give content developers and instructional designers some influence over the macro-level behavior of the algorithms relative to the particular course content.
-One example is the ability to 'tag' each learning objective with a priority of core, pass or excel.
+One example is the ability to 'label' each learning objective with a priority of Core, Pass or Excel.
 We use priorities to indicate the relative importance of each learning objective:

 - Core: these learning objectives are fundamental to everything else in the course or module; mastering core learning objectives is essential to have a basic understanding of the overall topic